zapatacomputing/QClassify/README.rst

     - *Quantum state transformation*: applies a parametrized circuit to the encoded quantum state to transform it into a form more amenable for information extraction by measurement and classical postprocessing.
     - *Information extraction*: extract classical information from the output quantum state
         + *Measurement*: repeatedly run the quantum circuit, perform measurements and collect measurement statistics
-        + *Classical postprocessing*: Glean information from the measurement statistics and produce the output label of the quantum classifier.
+        + *Classical postprocessing*: glean information from the measurement statistics and produce the output label of the quantum classifier.

 Installation